-- Request a copy of personal information we hold about you
+- Request a copy of personal data we hold about you;

-- Ask that we update the personal information we hold about you, or correct such personal information that you think is incorrect or incomplete
+- Ask that we update the personal data we hold about you, or correct the information if you think is incorrect or incomplete;

-- Ask that we delete personal information that we hold about you, or restrict the way in which we use such personal information (this is not an absolute right and only applies in certain circumstances)
+- Ask that we delete personal data that we hold about you, or restrict the way in which we use such personal information (this is not an absolute right and only applies in certain circumstances);

-- Withdraw your consent to our processing of your personal information (to the extent such processing is based on consent and consent is the only permissible basis for processing).
+- Withdraw your consent to our processing of your personal information.
 If you withdraw consent at a later time this will not affect the lawfulness of any processing carried out before the withdrawal.

-If you would like to exercise these rights or understand if these rights apply to you, please contact us.
+If you would like to exercise these rights or have any queries, please contact us.
 You may also contact the Information Commissioner’s Office (see details below) or refer to their online guidance for the public – see https://ico.org.uk/for-the-public/.

 Automated decision making